dengking/programming-language/docs/C++/Language-reference/Basic-concept/Organization/Name-lookup/ADL/index.md

 swap(obj1, obj2);
 ```

-because calling [std::swap](../algorithm/swap.html)`(obj1, obj2)` directly would not consider the user-defined `swap()` functions that could be defined in the same namespace as the types of `obj1` or `obj2`, and just calling the unqualified `swap(obj1, obj2)` would call nothing if no user-defined overload was provided.
-In particular, [std::iter_swap](../algorithm/iter_swap.html) and all other standard library algorithms use this approach when dealing with [*Swappable*](../named_req/Swappable.html) types.
+because calling [std::swap](http://en.cppreference.com/w/cpp/algorithm/swap)(obj1, obj2) directly would not consider the user-defined swap() functions that could be defined in the same namespace as the types of obj1 or obj2, and just calling the unqualified swap(obj1, obj2) would call nothing if no user-defined overload was provided.
+In particular, [std::iter_swap](https://en.cppreference.com/w/cpp/algorithm/iter_swap) and all other standard library algorithms use this approach when dealing with [*Swappable*](https://en.cppreference.com/w/cpp/named_req/Swappable) types.

-**Name lookup rules** make it impractical to declare operators in global or user-defined namespace that operate on types from the `std` namespace, e.g. a custom `operator>>` or `operator+` for [std::vector](../container/vector.html) or for [std::pair](../utility/pair.html) (unless the element types of the vector/pair are user-defined types, which would add their namespace to ADL).
+Name lookup rules make it impractical(不切实际的) to declare operators in global or user-defined namespace that operate on types from the std namespace, e.g. a custom operator>> or operator+ for [std::vector](https://en.cppreference.com/w/cpp/container/vector) or for [std::pair](https://en.cppreference.com/w/cpp/utility/pair) (unless the element types of the vector/pair are user-defined types, which would add their namespace to ADL).
 Such operators would not be looked up from template instantiations, such as the standard library algorithms.
-See [dependent names](dependent_name.html) for further details.
+See [dependent names](https://en.cppreference.com/w/cpp/language/dependent_name) for further details.

 > NOTE: 上面这一段话，没有搞懂

-ADL can find a [friend function](friend.html) (typically, an overloaded operator) that is defined entirely within a class or class template, even if it was never declared at namespace level.
+ADL can find a [friend function](https://en.cppreference.com/w/cpp/language/friend) (typically, an overloaded operator) that is defined entirely within a class or class template, even if it was never declared at namespace level.

 ```c++
 template<typename T>